By now, most people have heard that baseball star José Fernández died in a boating accident early Sunday morning, September 25, 2016.

 “It does pertain to a friend of José's who is very well connected with several Marlins players,” he continued.

 On Monday, as the agency began looking further into what Fernández and his friends were doing, where they were going, and the evidence generated during the violent crash, a different spokesman confirmed that the boat—named “Kaught Looking,”— did indeed belong to Fernández.
-They are also looking into what, if any, were broken.
+They are also looking into what, if any, boating laws were broken.

 Further, it was stated on Sunday that the boat was running at full speed and that alcohol appeared to not be involved.
 Now, these statements are being questioned as well.